nbardy/p5-deeplearn-js/docs/gettingstarted.md

 ## Setup

-Save the following HTML file to your computer:
+Download the [latest version](https://github.com/ITPNYU/p5-deeplearn-js) of p5ML.js and save the following HTML file to your computer:

 ```html
 <!DOCTYPE html>